headless-axolotl/dungen/documentation/implementation.md

 More extreme cost values sometimes make the pathfinding algorithm fail.
 In that case we regenerate the corridors with default cost settings.

+There is now an option which allows 2x2 squares of corridors to form.

 ### Maze generation

 In this step we attempt to generate a maze using a Spanning Tree method as